-Broadly, a CCIV is a type of company limited by shares and used as an umbrella vehicle for funds management.
+From July 1, 2022, the corporate collective investment vehicle (CCIV) regime became effective.
+CCIV is a type of company limited by shares that can be used as an umbrella vehicle for funds management.
 It is comprised of one or more sub-funds operated by its single corporate director.